-Appointed to the WVBE in 2017 by Governor Jim Justice, Debra K. Sullivan of Charleston holds an undergraduate degree in English and Education from the University of Virginia, a Master’s Degree in Language Communications from the University of Pittsburgh, additional coursework from Marshall University, and intensive training on teacher effectiveness at the Teaching and Learning Institute (Palo Alto, CA).
+Appointed to the West Virginia Board of Education in 2017 by Governor Jim Justice, Debra K. Sullivan of Charleston holds an undergraduate degree in English and Education from the University of Virginia, a master’s degree in Language Communications from the University of Pittsburgh, additional coursework from Marshall University, and intensive training on teacher effectiveness from the Teaching and Learning Institute (Palo Alto, CA).

 Sullivan taught English and remedial reading in rural and inner city schools in Virginia, New York, Pennsylvania, and West Virginia.
-She served as the State Coordinator of Reading at the WV Department of Education, Director of Adolescent Education with Putnam County Schools, Principal of Sacred Heart Grade School (preK-grade 5), and retired as Principal of Charleston Catholic High School (grades 6-12).
+She served as the State Coordinator of Reading at the West Virginia Department of Education, Director of Adolescent Education with Putnam County Schools, Principal of Sacred Heart Grade School (pre-K-grade 5) and retired as principal of Charleston Catholic High School (grades 6-12).

-Sullivan received the Distinguished West Virginian Award (2014) from Governor Tomblin, was recognized as a YWCA Woman of Achievement (2012), and was named WV recipient of the AdvancEd Excellence in Education Award (2011).
-The WV State Bar Foundation selected Sullivan as recipient of the Outstanding Public Citizen Award (1999) and she was chosen as a Fulbright Memorial Fund Educator (1998), studying schools, universities, cultural sites, and businesses in Japan.
+Sullivan received the Distinguished West Virginian Award (2014) from Governor Tomblin, was recognized as a YWCA Woman of Achievement (2012) and was named West Virginia recipient of the AdvancEd Excellence in Education Award (2011).
+The West Virginia State Bar Foundation selected her as recipient of the Outstanding Public Citizen Award (1999) and she was chosen as a Fulbright Memorial Fund Educator (1998), studying schools, universities, cultural sites and businesses in Japan.

 Active in her community, Sullivan is a member of the Greater Kanawha Valley Foundation Board of Trustees, State Library Commission, and Kanawha County Public Library Board.
-She is married to Ken Sullivan, retired Executive Director of the WV Humanities Council.
-They are fortunate to have their son, daughter-in-law, and two grandchildren living nearby in Charleston.
+She is married to Ken Sullivan, retired Executive Director of the West Virginia Humanities Council.
+They are fortunate to have their son, daughter-in-law and two grandchildren living nearby in Charleston.